sammancoaching/daily-status/DailyStatus.process.md

     - If the initial image prompt isn't satisfactory, encourage requesting a new one with a different style or focus, or ask if the coach has a specific concept in mind and adapt to that.
     - Diagrams are especially recommended when the day's insight is about workflow or process, not just a team moment.
     - Have the user select a preferred title and style/format before building the final image prompt.
-    - Build and save the prompt in a file named `yyyy-mm-dd.image_prompt.md`.
+    - Build and save the prompt in the file named `yyyy-mm-dd.image_prompt.md`.
-13. Create an empty file named `yyyy-mm-dd.chat.md`.
-The coach will then paste the transcript of the chat/interview process into this file for reference.
+13. The coach will paste the transcript of the chat/interview process into the `yyyy-mm-dd.chat.md` file for reference.
 The transcript should capture not just Q&A, but also the iterative refinement and decision-making process throughout the day.
 14. Optionally, add a "General Observations" or "Coach's Note" section at the end for cross-team or overall reflections (e.g., signs of teams internalizing learning).
 At project milestones (e.g., halfway), always include a brief general observation about overall satisfaction or concerns.
-15. Use the format `yyyy-mm-dd.md` for each daily status.
-When first adding content to this file (e.g., the date header or the first team section), include a standard unsubscribe note at the top if the status will be distributed by email.

 ## Image Prompt Guidelines